 According to statcounter, Google Chrome is used by approximately 66% of the population worldwide as of October 2020!
 Although I don't disagree with the well-deserved popularity of the browser due to constant and innovative updates by Google, it's always scary when a corporate company has such a monopoly and lack of competition in a business sector as Google Chrome does.

 If you look for a privacy-focused browser alternative, I can recommend Brave Web Browser.
-Brave has a built-in ad blocker, automatic HTTPS upgrade, blocks autoplay and you can support content creators through its own built-in BAT cryptocurrency.
+Brave has a built-in ad blocker, automatic HTTPS upgrade, and it blocks autoplay, and you can support content creators through its own built-in BAT cryptocurrency.
 When I decided I would like to switch to Brave, there were some issues with syncing extensions and bookmarks across devices which kept me from using it for a while.
-Since then, they have fixed these issues and now it’s a flawless and enjoyable experience.
+Since then, they have fixed these issues and now it's a flawless and enjoyable experience.

 Another great alternative would be Mozilla Firefox, I personally don't use it because I prefer the look and feel of a Chromium-based browser.